 Throughout her life, Kelley taught high school art and also held private workshops.
 And since she moved into her new studio last year (after 22 years in downtown at the helm of Ridge Runner Naturals), she has been hosting a series of painting classes for adults and kids alike.

 “Art is a way children can excel and perform,” she said.
 “For me, growing up in a large family, art was a way for me to get a little recognition, to boost my ego and help me in other subjects like math and science, which studies show how art will excel those other subjects.”

-In trying to spread her love and pure enthusiasm for art and the endless depths of the creative spirit, Kelley tells folks to go with what they genuinely feel, where each person shouldn’t compromise what they see in their minds with any sort of preconceived notion of “what art is” and “what art should be.”
+In trying to spread her love and pure enthusiasm for art and the endless depths of the creative spirit, Kelley tells folks to go with what they genuinely feel.

 “Trust your instincts,” she said.
 “It’s about feeling alive and feeling that energy, being joyful and happy with your interactions with people and with nature.”

-Now settled in her new digs, Kelley is setting the stage for increasing her presence in the community as a creative force aiming to connect the dots of people and art, where the intersection and interaction will yield the fruits of artistic and collaborative efforts.
+Now settled in her current Main Street studio, Kelley is setting the stage for increasing her presence in the community as a creative force aiming to connect the dots of people and art.

 “It’s been such a wonderful journey,” she said.
 “Art is something I’m very dedicated to growing in our area.
 You put your heart out there, and I couldn’t see myself doing anything else but creating and teaching — it’s where the magic is.”